mechaHarry/eq_harry/README.md

 The only way any part of the signature can be 'boosted' is by result of being at db-0 when other frequencies are in negative zone.

-Unless any particular config does not have a frequency contacting db-0, a positive preamp should not used, unless the user enjoys clipping or distorted sound.
+Unless any particular eq does not have a frequency contacting db-0, a positive preamp should not used, unless the user enjoys clipping or distorted sound.

 A negative preamp is perfectly fine if the user's amplifier proves to be too loud to listen comfortably to after applying any eq.